jessealama/racket-pkg-server/README.md

 delete and list permissions to our `pkgserver` IAM user.
 Note the ARN in the `Principal` clauses.

+### Set up DNS

+Make sure your *static* hostname is CNAME for S3; in my case, I had `pkgs.leastfixedpoint.com` CNAME for `pkgs.leastfixedpoint.com.s3-website-us-east-1.amazonaws.com`.

+Make sure your *dynamic* hostname points at the machine the Docker container will be running on.
+Only port 443 (HTTPS) needs to be accessible at the corresponding IP.

 ### Alter the container's configuration

 Follow the instructions in